Jasonblalack/zyngapoker/Documentation.md

 ## Files

 JavaScript source code must have the extension `js` and export a single classes.
 Don't put multiple class declarations into one file.
 Assets of arbitrary types are supported (Image size handling supported for `png`, `gif` and `jpeg` only).
-Translations must be written in [gettext](http://www.gnu.org/s/gettext/) `po` format.
-One language per file e.g. `de.po`.
+Translations must be written in Gettext `po` format.
+One language per file e.g. `fr.po`.

 ## Configuration